FRITZ!Box 4040 Service - Knowledge Base

 3 Configuring network devices in the network router's IP network

-- On the devices, configure the IP address of the network router from its own IP network (192.168.21.1) as the standard gateway,
+- Either: On the devices, configure the IP address of the network router from its own IP network (192.168.21.1) as the default gateway.